 Rhinoplasty is commonly known as a nose job.
 It is a surgical procedure that improves the aesthetic proportions of your nose.
 The goal is to improve facial harmony and balance.
 Rhinoplasty, like all cosmetic procedures, is a very personal decision.
-During your consultation, Vancouver plastic surgeon Robin Evans, MD will discuss your specific cosmetic goals with you.
+During your consultation, plastic surgeon Robin Evans, MD will discuss your specific cosmetic goals with you.

 There can also be a functional component to rhinoplasty.
 Correction of the airway can also help improve breathing and comfort.